 It was reported that in December 2020 (Malta Central Bank, Economic Update 2/2021) that the number of loans subject to a moratorium had decreased to 2,373 (value of €0.7 billion or 6.4% of outstanding loans).
-The largest declines in euro and volume terms were observed in the household, wholesale and retail as well as real estate sectors.
+The largest declines in cost and volume terms were observed in the household, wholesale and retail as well as real estate sectors.
 Forty-two percent of loans held by the accommodation and food services sector were subject to a moratorium (€213.1 million in loans), 25% of loans (or €188.9 million in loans) held by the real estate sector were also subject to a moratorium.

 By February 2021, loans subject to a moratorium had decreased further to 1,687.
 The total value of these loans stood at €656.9 million, or 5.5% of total outstanding loans to Maltese residents.
 Declines were reported in the real estate, wholesale and retail, and information and communication sectors.
 The value of loans however increased in the manufacturing, construction, transport and accommodation sectors (Malta Central Bank, Economic update 4/2021).